MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/Tax-feature-support-for-transfer-order.md

 3. **Inventory setup:** Set up the inventory configuration for transfer order transactions.

 > [!NOTE]
 > The functionality of RCS is merged to the **Globalization Studio** workspace in Finance in version 10.0.39.
-For more information, see [Regulatory Configuration Service merge to the Globalization Studio workspace (preview)](workspace/merge-rcs-to-gsw.md).
+For more information, see [Regulatory Configuration Service merge to the Globalization Studio workspace](workspace/merge-rcs-to-gsw.md).
 >
 > If you're using version 10.0.39 or later, use the **Globalization Studio** workspace in Finance instead of RCS.